 Café 5411 Gourmet Empanadas: A fun, casual spot serving some great Argentinian empanadas.
 At 2850 N. Clark.

-North Pond Cafe: Chef Bruce Sherman received the James Beard Award for Best Chef Great Lakes 2012.
-This is a wonderful restaurant in a perfect setting, overlooking the lagoon in Lincoln Park, in an Arts and Crafts style building.
+North Pond Cafe: This is a wonderful restaurant in a perfect setting, overlooking the lagoon in Lincoln Park, in an Arts and Crafts style building.
 The menu reflects and supports local farmers.
 Great in the evening but perfect for Sunday brunch when you can see the great views of the Chicago skyline.
 2610 N. Cannon Drive.

 A short walk from North Pond is the traditional French Bistro, Mon Ami Gabi at 2300 N. Lincoln Park West.
 It is a neighborhood favorite.
 The outdoor dining area in the summer is a highlight.
-Across the lobby is Intro Chicago, an upscale restaurant featuring tasting menus by guest chefs.
-The are open for Sunday brunch on special occasions.
-You also might enjoy Naoki Sushi, a high-end sushi bar, which is accessible thru the kitchen at Intro.
-It is on my list of places to try.
+I was just back for Sunday brunch and loved the smoked salmon eggs benedict.

 Not far from North Pond and Mon Ami Gabi is the Bourgeois Pig Cafe a local staple for over 22 years.
 They feature coffee and tea drinks plus sandwiches, salads, paninis, muffins, cookies, bagels, croissants, scones and ice cream.
 The old-world atmosphere is perfect for cold Chicago winters.
 738 W. Fullerton.